 Alimony laws are a complicated set of rules, which can drastically vary from state to state.
 In particular, Texas has very clear guidelines about the circumstances surrounding any potential alimony payments that you could receive due to your impending split.

-For spouses who are considering petitioning the courts or working through the negotiation process for alimony, you will want to clearly understand the qualifications, amounts, and duration of payments that you could expect to reasonably receive.
+For spouses who are considering petitioning the courts or working through the negotiation process for alimony, you will want to clearly understand the qualifications, amounts, and duration of payments that you could reasonably expect to receive.

-What are the qualifications for alimony in Texas?
+What Are the Qualifications for Alimony in Texas?

 In any case, payments will only be ordered on a temporary basis.
 The amount of alimony issued to a spouse cannot exceed 20% of the other spouse’s gross monthly income (or $2,500 per month).

-In order to make a decision to order alimony payments, each judge will have the right to weigh all of the factors regarding the marriage and the circumstances surrounding the divorce.
-Most judges will enter the courtroom with the assumption that alimony payments are not necessary or warranted until proven otherwise, based on a number of factors.
-Considerations for alimony payments can include:
+In order to make a decision about ordering alimony payments, each judge will have the right to weigh all of the factors in the marriage and the circumstances surrounding the divorce.
+Most judges will enter the courtroom with the assumption that alimony payments are not necessary or warranted until proven otherwise.

 - The ease with which each spouse could find gainful employment to cover those expenses (based on education level, work history, and acquired skills).